-- (1) Ordinary and special Council meetings are dealt with in the Act. - (2) An ordinary meeting of the Council, held on a monthly basis or otherwise as determined by the Council, is for the purpose of considering and dealing with the ordinary business of the Council. - (3) A special meeting of the Council is held for the purpose of considering and dealing with Council business that is urgent, complex in nature, for a particular purpose or confidential.
+- (1) Ordinary and special Council meetings are dealt with in the Act. - (2) An ordinary Council meeting, held on a monthly basis or otherwise as determined by the Council, is for the purpose of considering and dealing with the ordinary business of the Council. - (3) A special Council meeting is held for the purpose of considering and dealing with Council business that is urgent, complex in nature, for a particular purpose or confidential.